cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### Is there a way to trigger a specific cross-seed job ahead of schedule?

 You can use the `/api/job` API endpoint to trigger a job ahead of schedule.
-This API can be trigger using a simple curl command, similar to how you would manually send a webhook from your client.
+This API can be triggered using a simple curl command, similar to how you would manually send a webhook from your client.

 You can find the details and usage for this API in the